timiskhakov/timiskhakov.github.io/_posts/2022-10-24-numbers-in-vectors.md

 ## Problem

-Let's say we have a string containing non-negative integers separated by commas, that we need to parse and return as an array of unsigned integers.
+Let's say we have a string containing non-negative integers separated by commas, we need to parse it and return an array of unsigned integers.
 For example, after processing the input:

 ```
 "123,456,789"
 ```

-the following array is returned:
+the following array should be returned:

 ```
 [123, 456, 789]